www222fff/TGBotMother/README.md

    Please enter the code you received: 92458

-3) create bot interval set as 60s to avoid too many attempts warning.
+3) create bot interval default as 60s to avoid too many attempts warning, you can try other value.

 4) can only support change bot photo/name/about info.